 Research activities are focused on the development and application of advanced numerical models for the prediction of both flow and transport problems, providing engineering solutions and improved management practices for a range of water-related environmental problems.
-This research is also supported by experimental studies in the School's recently refurbished hydraulics laboratory and by field-based measurement programmes.
+This research is also supported by experimental studies in the School’s recently refurbished hydraulics laboratory and by field-based measurement courses.

 Flood risk management

 Within flood risk management research, we possess expertise in flood inundation modelling, storm water drainage systems, retention basins, flood risk analysis and communication, and support for GIS technologies.
 We currently play a leading role in the £7 million UK Flood Risk Management Research Consortium II.
 Within the consortium’s portfolio of research we specialise in flood inundation modelling, culvert design, operation and maintenance and urban drainage aimed at: developing predictive methods to address problems associated with debris blockage at culverts; improving sewerage asset management; and evaluating treatment trains within Sustainable Urban Drainage Systems (SUDS).
 Efficient data management and mapping using geographical information systems (GIS) is becoming an increasingly important tool for decision makers to determine the appropriate allocation of resources, and the scope of research within GIS ranges from the rehabilitation of sewer systems to whole catchment management plans.

 The Flood and Coastal Erosion Risk Management Network (FCERM.net) was launched in November 2013.
 The Network is led by Professor Garry Pender and its members are a mixture of academics from universities across the UK, engineering consultants and Government bodies such as SEPA and the Environment Agency.
 The Network brings together this diverse group of expert practitioners to look at ways to deal with flood risk and how we respond to the ongoing challenges that high tides, intense rain storms and rising sea levels pose to residents.
 An interview with Professor Pender about the Network is available.